Neutrino follow-up with the Zwicky Transient Facility: Results from the first 24 campaigns: AGN flare candidates

 ZTF20aamoxyt (middle panel of Figure \ref{fig:flares}) is a likely AGN flare, detected coincident with IC200929A.
 It appears to be spatially consistent with its host galaxy nucleus, and cross-matched to WISEA J015853.53+035126.6.
 Based on a WISE colour of W1$-$W2=0.7, it is a possible AGN.
 The neutrino IC200929A was detected during an extended year-long flare.
 Much like ZTF18aavecmo, ZTF20aamoxyt at the time of neutrino detection was substantially fainter than TXS 0506+056, with a median flux of $\nu F_{\nu} \approx 3 \times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$.

 We thus identify no optical AGN flares which resemble the multi-wavelength flare of TXS 0506+056 in 2017, from any of our 24 neutrino follow-up campaigns.
-While our results do not preclude a significant degree of neutrino emission from AGN more broadly, they disfavour scenarios where the vast majority of astrophysical neutrinos are produced by bright AGN optical flares.
+We emphasize that our results do not preclude a significant degree of neutrino emission from AGN more broadly, but they do disfavour scenarios where the vast majority of astrophysical neutrinos are produced by bright AGN optical flares.
 There is no tension with scenarios where AGN neutrino emission is not dominated by bright optical flares, for example the `steady state' AGN neutrino models tested in \cite{ic_agn_21} or scenarios where AGN neutrino emission is correlated only to gamma-ray flares.
-A more systematic study of correlations between ZTF-detected AGN flares and neutrinos, including calculations of chance coincidence probabilities, will be the subject of a future analysis.
+Constraining such scenarios would require more comprehensive multi-wavelength analysis of AGN lightcurves, incorporating other wavelengths in addition to the optical data presented here.
+A more systematic study of correlations between ZTF-detected AGN flares and neutrinos, including corresponding chance coincidence probabilities, will be the subject of a future analysis.